AdamDotCom/connect-four/readme.txt

 Web Developer Code Test

-we ask you to please build a version of the popular game Connect Four using only HTML/CSS/Javascript. (http://en.wikipedia.org/wiki/Connect_Four)
+Build a version of the popular game Connect Four using only HTML/CSS/Javascript. (http://en.wikipedia.org/wiki/Connect_Four)

 Requirements:
 ● The game should be playable locally on a single screen by two players.